-I saw this a item many weeks ago, however, had not had time to look at it until now.
-Geo Broadcasting Solutions has filed Petition for Rule Making (RM-11659) based on a system divides the coverage area of major stations into smaller zones allowing for ad targeting of specific audiences.
+I saw this item many weeks ago, but, had not had time to look at it until now.
+Geo Broadcasting Solutions has filed Petition for Rule Making (RM-11659) based on a system that divides the coverage area of major stations into smaller zones allowing for ad targeting of specific audiences.
 They have coined the term “Zone Casting” to describe the scheme.
-It is covered by two US issued patents filed by Lazer Spots, LLC: 20120014370 and 20110065377.
+It is covered by two US-issued patents filed by Lazer Spots, LLC: 20120014370 and 20110065377.
 After a look at these two patents, it seems there are three possible ways to accomplish this Zone Casting Scheme:

 - In the first described method, the main transmitter is broadcasting area wide and all the zone transmitters are muted.
 An inaudible signal is transmitted to all units, the main transmitter is then muted and the zone transmitters turn on and transmit localized content.
 After the local information is transmitted, the zone transmitters mute and the main transmitter resumes broadcasting.

 - In the second described method, the main transmitter and the zone transmitters are broadcasting area-wide information.
 The main transmitter ceases broadcasting area-wide information and the zone transmitters begin broadcasting localized information.
 At the end of the localized information, the main transmitter and zone transmitters transmit area-wide information.

 - In the third describe method, the main transmitter and zone transmitters are broadcasting wide area information with “capture ratio pattern.”
 The main transmitter initiates an alteration, temporarily becoming a zone transmitter.
 The zone transmitters then transmit localized content.
 After the localized content, the main transmitter becomes a main transmitter again.